|We couldn’t believe how “cheap” the drinks are at Watergat. The total cost for a beer for Tom and glass of white wine for me ZAR 38, (US $3.21).|

 Phumala, a more quiet establishment with a nice bar and plenty of seating area with good, not great food; Watergat, as mentioned above and the Tin Shak (we’ve never tried this one).

-Another restaurant we’ve yet to try during this stay in the park is Marloth Park Amazing River View located directly on the Crocodile River which we’d tried four years ago and found the food acceptable, the location, exquisite.
+Another restaurant we’ve yet to try during this stay in the park is Marloth Park Amazing River View, located directly on the Crocodile River.
+We’d tried four years ago and found the food acceptable, the location exquisite.

-All of these restaurants have a good bar area for socializing after a busy day for happy hour and often a bite to eat.
-There are numerous resorts/lodges in Marloth Park that may on occasion welcome those not staying in their lodges.
+These restaurants have a good bar area for socializing after a busy day for happy hour and often a bite to eat.
+Numerous resorts/lodges in Marloth Park may, on occasion, welcome those not staying in their lodges.

 On Wednesday evening, we hopped into the little blue car and headed to Watergat to see what the fuss was all about.
-We’d touched base with Sandra and Paul who’d planned to meet us there and share a table.
-Since they know so many people in the park, it would be a good opportunity for us to meet more locals.
+We’d touched base with Sandra and Paul, who’d planned to meet us there and share a table.
+Since they know so many people in the park, it would be a good opportunity to meet more locals.

 |The pool playing competition occurs every Wednesday at 5:30.
 Many locals come to socialize while some diehard pool players join the competition.
 We’re aren’t good enough players to participate, but it was fun to be there and mingle.|

-It didn’t take long for us to settle in, order drinks, mingle and also make a definitive decision not to participate in the pool tournament.
-We were fine playing pool on a cruise ship giggling and laughing over our blunders, but neither of us has any interest in making fools of ourselves playing against these serious players, many who’ve played weekly for years.
+It didn’t take long for us to settle in, order drinks, mingle, and also make a definitive decision not to participate in the pool tournament.
+We were OK playing pool on a cruise ship, giggling and laughing over our blunders.
+Still, neither of us has any interest in making fools of ourselves playing against these serious players, many of who have played weekly for years.

-Not only were most of the players skilled and serious about their game but many brought along their own pool cues, chalk, gloves and other pool playing paraphernalia.
-Not thanks.
+Not only were most of the players skilled and serious about their game, but many brought along their own pool cues, chalk, gloves, and other pool playing paraphernalia.
+No thanks.
 Not for us.